What Is Future Simple?

-Future simple with 'will' is one of the ways of talking about future events and plans.
+Future simple with 'will' is one way to talk about future events and plans.
 Future simple with 'will' is one of the rare cases in English that need an auxiliary verb in affirmative sentences as well as negative sentences and questions.

-Remember that when talking about the future, 'will' is more formal than ‘to be going to' and therefore it is seen a lot in writings as well.
+Remember that when talking about the future, 'will' is more formal than 'be going to' and therefore it is used in writing as well as speaking.

 Will as an Auxiliary Verb

-In order to make sentences in future simple you need an auxiliary verb, which is ‘will.’
+In order to make sentences in future simple you need 'will' as an auxiliary verb.
 This verb is an indicator of future, so whenever you see it as an auxiliary, you are looking at a sentence about the future.
-Remember that auxiliary verbs are helping verbs and you should use a main verb after them in the sentence.
+Remember that auxiliary verbs are helping verbs and the main verb comes after that in the sentence.

 Future Simple with Will: Structure

-When you want to make affirmative sentences in future simple, you need to add 'will' to the subject at the beginning of the sentence, followed by the base form of your main verb.
+When you want to make affirmative sentences in the future simple, you need to add 'will' to the subject at the beginning of the sentence, followed by the base form (infinitive without to) of your main verb.
 The main verb after 'will' cannot take the third person 's' or 'ing' and it has to be in its simple form.
 Look at the following example:

-You can also use the contracted form of 'will’.
-To do so, add ‘’ll' to your subject instead of 'will.'
+You can also use the contracted form of 'will.'
+To do so, add '-'ll' to your subject instead of 'will.'
 Remember that, contracted forms are informal and therefore they are used mostly in speaking rather than writing.
+For example:

 Future Simple with Will: Negation